Autumn favourites at risk of extinction in the wild

 As well as listing the conservation status of all known maple species, the report also provides for the first time, maps of the distribution of the threatened species, many of which are native to China.

 “Urgent action is required to conserve the most threatened species, in particular the seven species that we know are reduced to just a handful of individual trees in the wild” said Sara Oldfield, Secretary General of BGCI and Chair of the Global Trees Specialist Group of the International Union for the Conservation of Nature (IUCN).

 “The good news is that while many species are threatened in the wild, some of these species are common in cultivation.
 We are now aiming to use the knowledge, expertise and resources of gardens and arboreta that have collections of maples, such as the National Arboretum at Westonbirt, to address conservation problems on the ground.”

 The Red List of Maples has been produced by BGCI in the framework of the Global Trees Campaign – a joint initiative between BGCI and Fauna & Flora International (FFI).
 The Global Trees Campaign has been adopted by Rotary International Britain and Ireland (RIBI) as a cause it will support for the coming year.

-BGCI, through the Global Trees Campaign, now plans to carry out a detailed assessment of maples in botanic gardens and arboreta world wide in order to prioritise conservation efforts.
+BGCI, through the Global Trees Campaign, has carried out a detailed assessment of maples in botanic gardens and arboreta world wide in order to prioritise conservation efforts.
+This ex situ survey revealed that only 16 of the 26 most threatened (CR and EN) maples are found in collections around the world.
 Restoring wild populations using species propagated by botanic gardens is an urgent priority.